-What is Papular Urticaria?
+What Is Papular Urticaria?

 Papular urticaria is a unique condition where a child might show extreme sensitivity to common or specific insect bites, leading to a deluge of hives covering the body.
-These can be localised in the area of the bite, or even spread to other areas as well.
+These can be localised in the area of the bite or spread to other areas as well.
 Since this is usually the body’s way of combating any potential infection, the rashes are not contagious.

 What Causes Papular Urticaria?